Why Every Long Blog Post Needs a Table of Contents

 If you're writing content over 2,000 words, you need a TOC.

-Add beautiful navigation to your content
+Add navigation to long content in seconds

 Get Table of Contents Pro - $15